microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 the `BYPASS` or `PREVIEW_BYPASS` hash, or have the option to force validation.

-If the debug layer finds errors when running the bytecode validator it only reports messages, but doesn't fail shader creation.
+If the debug layer finds errors when running the bytecode validator it only reports validator error strings, but doesn't fail shader creation.
+Developers can choose to to break on `D3D12_MESSAGE_ID_BYTECODE_VALIDATION_ERROR` to catch these specific errors while debugging, the via d3dconfig or `ID3D12InfoQueue`.

-The validation mode can be configured via ID3D12DebugDevice1::SetDebugParameter()`:
+The validation mode can be configured via `ID3D12DebugDevice1::SetDebugParameter()`:

 ```C++
 typedef enum D3D12_DEBUG_DEVICE_PARAMETER_TYPE